pmh-projects/Software-engineering/README.md

 	To-do list:
 * Wow improvement to be done 1
 * Wow improvement to be done 2
-	## Status
-Project is: in progress, finished, no longer continue and why?

 ## Testy
 ## Kontakt